2022 Chicago Cubs season: Previous season

-Roster changes

-The season marked the end of an era as the Cubs traded core members of the team that won the 2016 World Series (Javier Báez, Kris Bryant, and Anthony Rizzo) at the trade deadline in 2021.
-The final core member, Willson Contreras, signed a five-year, $87.5 million contract with the St. Louis Cardinals after the 2022 season concluded.

 Offseason

 Front office changes

 On October 15, 2021, the Cubs announced they had hired the assistant general manager for the Cleveland Guardians, Carter Hawkins, as the team's new general manager.
 On October 25, the club announced they had hired Ehsan Bokhari as assistant GM.

 Coaching changes

 On March 11, 2022, the Cubs announced that manager David Ross had signed a three-year contract extension through the 2024 season with an option for 2025.

 Hitting coach Anthony Iapoce was fired following the season.
 Shortly thereafter, the team hired Tampa Bay minor league hitting coordinator Greg Brown as the new hitting coach.
 On November 15, 2021, the Cubs announced they had parted ways with associate pitching, catching, and strategy coach Mike Borzello.
 Additionally, assistant director Brad Mills departed the team.
 The team further named Daniel Moskos as the new assistant pitching coach.
 Johnny Washington was later named assistant hitting coach.

 Lockout

 The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021 with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The Cubs officially signed three players, including free agent pitcher Marcus Stroman, prior to the lockout being put in place.

 On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
 Although MLB previously announced that several series would be canceled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.